SOC 2 vs GDPR: Differences, Overlaps, and Compliance

 This is one of the starkest differences.

 GDPR grants enforceable rights to individuals over their personal data.
-You must allow people to access their data, correct inaccuracies, delete their data on request, and easily withdraw consent.
-Features like GDPR consent forms, privacy preference centers, and Data Subject Access Request (DSAR) workflows are required.
+You must let people access their data, correct inaccuracies, delete on request, and easily withdraw consent.
+Consent forms, privacy preference centers, and Data Subject Access Request (DSAR) workflows are required.

 SOC 2 has no concept of user consent or data subject rights.
-SOC 2's optional Privacy criterion checks that you disclose what data you collect and have a mechanism to address inquiries, but it doesn't mandate giving users rights to delete or export their data.
+SOC 2’s optional Privacy criterion checks that you disclose what data you collect and have a mechanism to address inquiries, but it does not mandate giving users rights to delete or export their data.

-This means achieving SOC 2 alone doesn't make you GDPR compliant.
-You could have great security controls and still face GDPR fines for ignoring user rights or collecting data without lawful basis.
+Achieving SOC 2 alone does not make you GDPR compliant.
+You could have great security and still face GDPR fines for ignoring user rights or collecting data without lawful basis.

 How Do Breach Notification Rules Differ?

 Both frameworks expect incident response, but only GDPR imposes a strict notification timeline.
-Under GDPR, you have 72 hours to report a personal data breach to the Data Protection Authority (unless it's unlikely to pose risk), and you may need to notify affected individuals if there's high risk.
+Under GDPR, you have 72 hours to report a personal data breach to the DPA (unless unlikely to pose risk) and may need to notify affected individuals if risk is high.

-SOC 2 has no such notification rule.
-It requires you to have a process to handle incidents, but you won't "fail" SOC 2 for not telling a regulator about a breach within 72 hours.
-Your GDPR incident response plan must include regulatory notification steps that your SOC 2 plan may not require.
+SOC 2 has no such rule.
+It requires an incident-handling process, but you will not “fail” SOC 2 for missing a regulator notification.
+Your GDPR IR plan must include notification steps your SOC 2 plan may not.

 SOC 2 vs GDPR Comparison Table